-We go left as we leave the Hostel and walk toward Los Pilares street.
+We go right as we leave the train station and walk toward Los Pilares street.
 We follow this street, which curves slightly to the left and then to the right.
 In this way we cross through the town and reach the LR-260 which we cross at a right angle.
 We leave the asphalt and enter onto a road.
 We continue straight along that road, passing a warehouse on our right.

 We pass a solar power station on our right.
 In 1.3 kilometres from that point, we arrive at the highest point of the road.
 Here, the road divides: we take the road to the right, which is straight in front of us.
 This road then turns to the right, and we continue to follow it without taking any side road.

 We cross highway AP-68 on an elevated bridge.
 As we come off the bridge, we turn to the left and take the dirt road which runs parallel to the highway.
 We continue walking parallel to the highway.
 We come to the N-123.
 We cross it, turning to our right and on the other side of the road.
 Just at the beginning of the highway we turn onto our dirt road again.
 We keep walking parallel to the highway until reaching a tunnel, which allows us to cross under the highway to the other side.
 We turn right and we go straight on, parallel to the highway until we come to the train line, which right away we cross on a bridge.
 Right after the bridge we take a dirt road to our right.
 The road keeps us walking always parallel to the train tracks.
 We arrive at Lodosa Water Chanel and we turn right.

 We reach a paved road, which we cross at a right angle.
 We take the asphalt road in front of us.
 Further on we follow the dirt road until we reach a stone and sand quarry.
 At the crossroads we keep going on our road, almost in a straight line.
 The dirt road ends into another, which we take to the right and which takes us to a bridge over the train line.